 Australia has expanded its contacts with Eastern European countries since 1966, which saw the establishment of diplomatic missions in Poland and the German Democratic Republic (GDR).
 Eastern Europe is a sensitive area in world affairs and Australia has an interest in the maintenance of a balanced East/West relationship.
-Eastern Europe also has significant potential for Australian exports, particularly commodity exports, and our trade relations with the area have been expanding.
+Eastern Europe also has significant potential for Australian exports, particularly commodity exports, although there have been significant debt problems emerging in some Eastern European countries in recent years.
 Another aspect of our relations with Eastern Europe is the presence in Australia of large ethnic groups from countries of the region which have substantial links with their country of origin, notably in cultural matters.